andy-puertas/devmtn-notes/Unit-Testing/cart-tests/README.md

 # More complex Unit Tests

-We will be testing out a cart that has already been programmed using data for cars provided by DevMountain.
+We will be programming and then testing out a cart using data for cars provided by DevMountain.